learn-co-curriculum/dsc-facebook-prophet-lab/README.md

 From the trend and seasonality, we can see that the trend is playing a large part in the underlying time series and seasonality comes into play mostly toward the beginning and the end of the year.
 With this information, we've been able to quickly model and forecast some data to get a feel for what might be coming our way in the future from this particular dataset.

 ## Summary
-In this lab, you learned how to use the `fbprophet` library to perform time series forecasting in Python.
+In this lab, you learned how to use the `prophet` library to perform time series forecasting in Python.
 We have been using out-of-the box parameters, but Prophet enables us to specify many more arguments.
 In particular, Prophet provides the functionality to bring your own knowledge about time series to the table.